-Chaos, confusion and panic hit in our local housing market in 2013, when the Government announced its proposed HS2 rail link from Birmingham to Leeds.
+Chaos, confusion and panic hit our local housing market in 2013 when the Government announced its proposed HS2 rail link from Birmingham to Leeds.
 The line through North West Leicestershire, mainly following the path of the A42, cuts an unwavering path through our neighbours’ farms, businesses and homes.

 Properties and businesses on the market at the time suddenly became unsaleable.
-Examples even hit the national press, where imminent sales and exchanges of contract collapsed overnight.
+Examples even hit the national press, where imminent sales and exchanges of contracts collapsed overnight.

 Those who were affected in 2013 were given a glimmer of hope when, after consultation in 2016, the route was redirected south-east of Measham and Packington.
 But these hopes were dashed after a further period of consultation this year when the line reverted to its original course.

 The unveiling of the final plan for HS2 ended four years of uncertainty and conflicting advice for the many people caught in its path.
 During that period, investment and employment decisions were held back, and this had an adverse impact on the local property market.

 Do I qualify for HS2 compensation?

 Our office is based in Packington, and the line skirts just north-west of the village.
 We’re close, but not directly affected by the proposed works, so life continues.
 For the unfortunate people and businesses in the path of the new line, the Government has announced a compensation scheme.